novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 This means making a living through royalties.

 “And I’m going to prepare the MP3 phone you just mentioned right away.
-Then I have to pay another fee for the core technology, so the president will be happy."
+Then I have to pay another fee for the core technology of our own MP3 Player, so the president will be happy."

 "In that sense, thank you.”